Alanitzae/Python-Portfolio/README.md

 # Hi, My name is Alan Itzae Cano!
-Welcome to my Python Portfolio!
+Welcome to my Python and R Portfolio!